redhat-developer/vscode-extension-tester/sample-projects/helloworld-sample/README.md

 - Run `npm install` in terminal to install dependencies
 - Run `npm run ui-test` in terminal.
 This will:
   - Compile the code
-  - Download the latest version of VSCode
+  - Download the latest version of VS Code
-  - Download the adequate version of chromedriver
+  - Download the adequate version of ChromeDriver
-  - Run the downloaded VSCode binary using chromedriver
+  - Run the downloaded VS Code binary using ChromeDriver
   - Run the tests located in `src/ui-test`

 To check the `ui-test` script, see the `script` section inside `package.json`.